Parallel Point-to-Point Shortest Paths and Batch Queries: Algorithms for Point-to-Point Shortest Paths

 \hide{ Our \bdastar{} algorithm also maintains the current best distance $\mu$, and updates it whenever both forward and backward searches visit the same vertex.
 This part is consistent with our \bids{} algorithm.
 As discussed above, we need to ensure the heuristics for the forward and backward search satisfy $h_F(v)+h_B(v)=0$ for any $v$.
 We adapt the consistent heuristic functions from previous work~\cite{goldberg2005computing,ikeda1994fast}.
 We set $h_{F}(v)=(h_t(v)-h_s(v))/2$ for the forward search and $h_{B}(v)=(h_s(v)-h_t(v))/2$ for the backward search, so that $h_{F}(v)+h_{B}(v)=0$ and the consistency of the heuristic is preserved.
 The high-level idea behind the new heuristic functions is, instead of prioritizing the forward search expanding to the target and the backward search to the source, we prioritize both searches expanding towards the ``perpendicular bisector'' region of the source and the target, which can also be considered as the midpoints of the source and target.
 We now show that combining this heuristic and our new pruning strategy not only effectively guides the searches to prioritize the midpoints, it also provides an extra stopping condition: \bdastar{} can prune forward (or backward) searches on a vertex $v$ if $\delta[\vcopy{v}{+}]+ h_{F}(v)\geq \mu/2$ (or $\delta[\vcopy{v}{-}]+ h_{B}(v)\geq \mu/2$). }

-We now show that our algorithm can correctly compute the shortest paths in \cref{thm:bdastar-correctness} with \emph{any consistent} heuristic functions. \ifconference{For the page limit, we present the proof in the supplementary material.} \iffullversion{The proof is presented in the Appendix. } \hide{We will show that running \bdastar{} on the input graph $G$ is equivalent to running \bids{} on an auxiliary graph $G'$, and our algorithm can correctly compute the shortest paths on $G'$, and thus $G$.}
+We now show that our algorithm can correctly compute the shortest paths in \cref{thm:bdastar-correctness} with \emph{any consistent} heuristic functions. \ifconference{For the page limit, we present the proof in the full paper~\cite{dong2025parallelfull}.} \iffullversion{The proof is presented in the Appendix. } \hide{We will show that running \bdastar{} on the input graph $G$ is equivalent to running \bids{} on an auxiliary graph $G'$, and our algorithm can correctly compute the shortest paths on $G'$, and thus $G$.}

-\begin{theorem} Given a nonnegative weighted graph $G=(V,E,w)$, a source $s$, a target $t$, and a consistent heuristic function $h(\cdot)$ (i.e, for all $(u, v)\in E$, $h(u)\leq w(u,v)+h(v)$), our \bdastar{} algorithm can correctly compute the shortest $s$-$t$ distance by running any stepping parallel SSSP algorithms from both $s$ and $t$, and skipping (i.e., not relaxing the neighbors of) any vertex $v$ having a tentative distance $\delta[\vcopy{v}{+}]+h(v)\geq \mu/2$ if $v$ originates from the source, or $\delta[\vcopy{v}{-}]-h(v)\geq \mu/2$ if $v$ originates from the target, where $\mu$ is the current shortest $s$-$t$ distance that is updated in~\cref{alg:ppsp}. \end{theorem}
+\begin{theorem} Given a nonnegative weighted undirected graph $G=(V,E,w)$, a source $s$, a target $t$, and a consistent heuristic function $h(\cdot)$ (i.e, for all $(u, v)\in E$, $h(u)\leq w(u,v)+h(v)$), our \bdastar{} algorithm can correctly compute the shortest $s$-$t$ distance by running any stepping parallel SSSP algorithms from both $s$ and $t$, and skipping (i.e., not relaxing the neighbors of) any vertex $v$ having a tentative distance $\delta[\vcopy{v}{+}]+h(v)\geq \mu/2$ if $v$ originates from the source, or $\delta[\vcopy{v}{-}]-h(v)\geq \mu/2$ if $v$ originates from the target, where $\mu$ is the current shortest $s$-$t$ distance that is updated in~\cref{alg:ppsp}. \end{theorem}

 \hide{ \begin{proof} Assume one of the shortest paths between $s$ and $t$ is $v_0$--$v_1$--$\cdots$--$v_k$, where $v_0=s$ and $v_k=t$.
 We also assume $d(\cdot)$ is the final distances.
 Since $\delta[\cdot]$ is the tentative distances, $d(v) \leq \delta[v]$ for an $v$.
 For any $v_i$ $(0\leq i\leq k)$, $d(v_i^+)+d(v_i^-) = \mu$.
 Therefore, for any vertex $v_i$, \xiaojun{Figure out the conditions.} \hide{ 1) if $d(v_i^+) < \mu/2$, $v_i$ will not be skipped from the subsequent search path from $s$.
 2) if $d(v_i^-) < \mu/2$, $v_i$ will not be skipped from the subsequent search path from $t$.
 3) if $d(v_i^+) =d(v_i^-) = \mu/2$, although neither $v_i^+$ or $v_i^-$ will not continue the searches, these two vertices have been settled to their final distances. } Therefore, the skipping condition provided by our algorithm does not change the exact path distance between the given $s$ and $t$. \end{proof} }